nanoscamdb/NanoScamDB/README.md

 - **description**: A full description for the scam **(Optional)**
 - **url**: The protocol + hostname for a scam website, without a trailing `/` **(Optional)**
 - **category**: The category under which the item falls **(Optional)**
-- **addresses**: An array of all ethereum addresses that were involved in this scam, with leading '0x'  **(Optional)**
+- **addresses**: An array of all nano (xrb) addresses that were involved in this scam, with leading 'xrb_'  **(Optional)**

 ## API

-To make use of our database, the following API can be used: https://etherscamdb.info/api/
+To make use of our database, the following API can be used: https://nanoscamdb.herokuapp.com/api/

+## LICENSE

+MIT

 ## Donate

-If you would like to help without contributing on GitHub yourself you can send some ETH or ERC20 tokens to [etherscamdb.eth](https://etherscan.io/address/etherscamdb.eth) :clap:
+If you would like to help without contributing on GitHub yourself you can send some ETH or ERC20 tokens to [etherscamdb.eth](https://etherscan.io/address/etherscamdb.eth) :clap: (original etherscamdb.info creator)

+Nano Currency Scam DB donation address: [xrb_3sxxxrk1sbdod6qzh9xmrkedp8m4h6serydm96kb6xhjni73581xtr7gydmj](https://raiblocks.net/account/index.php?acc=xrb_3sxxxrk1sbdod6qzh9xmrkedp8m4h6serydm96kb6xhjni73581xtr7gydmj)